indyplanets/appcenter-documentation/admin-guide/manager-users.md

 ## Viewing the List of All Users

-When you log into AppCenter as a root user, AppCenter displays all users by default.
+When you log into AppCenter as a Root user, AppCenter displays all users by default.

 ## Filtering Users by Administrative Status